BhonePyae-Kyaw/wad-p1-car-analytics/README.md

 - **Remove from Highlights:** Quickly remove cars from your favorites with a single click.

 ## Screenshots
+- **Main Menu:** This is the main navigation of the project: Dashboard & Highlight.
 <div align="center">
     <img src="./screenshots/Main Navigation.png" width="400px"></img>
 </div>

+- **Visual Display (Pie Chart):** This Pie Chart shows the car brand distribution.
 <div align="center">
     <img src="./screenshots/PieChart.png" width="400px"></img>
 </div>

+- **Visual Display (Stacked Bar Chart):** This Stacked Bar Chart shows the car model distribution by brand.
 <div align="center">
     <img src="./screenshots/StackBarChart.png" width="400px"></img>
 </div>

+- **Car Data Table:** This table shows the car brand, its model, the number of car available and the total value (in baht)
 <div align="center">
     <img src="./screenshots/CarDash.png" width="400px"></img>
 </div>

+- **Car card:** This part display all the car card with its details.
+Additionally, it includes fitering for each brand and pagination to view more cars
 <div align="center">
     <img src="./screenshots/CarDisplay.png" width="400px"></img>
 </div>

+- **Highlight:** This highlight page include all the car that you have chosen (by clicking heart button)
 <div align="center">
     <img src="./screenshots/Highlight.png" width="400px"></img>
 </div>